satisfiedghost/JabberwockyBot/README.md

 Rename "jabberwocky.cfg.example" to "jabberwocky.cfg"

-You will need to get a key from Telegram's BotFather and insert it in the Token field.
+You will need to get a key from Telegram's BotFather and insert it in the Token field in "jabberwocky.cfg"

 ## Dependencies